Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 #### Examples of possible returned results

-**returns 200, indicating that the IM user was created successfully**
+**returns 200, indicating that the Chat user was created successfully**

 ``` json
 {